HenrikBengtsson/jottr.org-blogdown/content/post/2022-10-26-avoid-detectCores.md

 you, then you will clog up your own analysis.
-The behavior would be the same as if you request 96 parallel workers on your local eight-core notebook (the scenario in the left panel of Figure&nbsp;1), with the exception that you will not overhead the computer.
+The behavior would be the same as if you request 96 parallel workers on your local eight-core notebook (the scenario in the left panel of Figure&nbsp;1), with the exception that you will not overheat the computer.

 The problem with `detectCores()` is that it returns the number of CPU cores on the hardware, regardless of the cgroups settings.
 So, if